 And once we did it that way, people were eager and excited to buy the products we created for them.

-Most of the sales we make for both affiliate marketing and our own digital products comes from our email list.
+Most of the sales we make for both affiliate marketing and our digital products come from our email list.

-Not only do we generate more sales from our email list than through our blog posts, it also gives us the opportunity to get to know our audience more.
+Not only do we generate more sales from our email list than through our blog posts, but it also allows us to get to know our audience more.

 If you’re starting a business, setting up your email list should be one of the first things you do.

-Here’s a quick step-by-step for setting up your own email list and getting people to sign up:
+Here’s a quick step-by-step for setting up your email list and getting people to sign up: